volcengine/verl/recipe/spo/README.md

 For a complete list of dependencies and package versions, see [`environment.yml`](./environment.yml).
 This file contains the full conda environment export and can be used as a reference for troubleshooting dependency issues.

+### Sandbox Runtime

+For instructions on setting up and serving the Sandbox runtime environment, see the [verl-reTool recipe documentation](https://www.notion.so/verl-reTool-recipe-2398b5b7feba80a58156fa936f9f8de6).

 ## Offline Value Estimation

 Offline value estimation is a crucial preprocessing step in SPO that estimates the quality of responses in your training dataset using a pretrained model.
 This process helps initialize the value function for more efficient policy optimization.